Training

 they already span a range between 0 and 1.
 Variables like temperature or

-humidity are usually normalised using mean-std
+humidity are usually normalised using mean-std.
+Some variables like

 the geopotential height should be max normalised, so the ‘zero’ point